Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Read: Best Portable Speakers

-Also, I’m not too keen on the bag’s design, materials and styling.
-In hand it feels a bit cheap.
-Perhaps it’s best described as feeling too light weight to produce a descent spectrum of sound (more on this in a minute).
-Nevertheless, attached to the body, by way of a set of snap buttons (as found on a pair of old jean pants), is a bag styled in image of a Bob Marley CD cover.
-It includes a few of pockets as well as a shoulder strap.
+Also, I’m not too keen on the bag’s design, materials, and styling.
+In hand, it feels a bit cheap.
+Perhaps it’s best described as feeling too lightweight to produce a decent spectrum of sound (more on this in a minute).
+Nevertheless, attached to the body, by way of a set of snap buttons (as found on a pair of old jean pants), is a bag styled in the image of a Bob Marley CD cover.
+It includes a few pockets as well as a shoulder strap.
 To remove the bag, you simply just need to unbutton it, which reveals its rather thin (read: cheap) feeling, black plastic body.
 It’s a stark contrast to the speaker’s wood face, but with that comes a sturdier, lighter, more durable build.
 I’m still rather surprised that a built-in rechargeable battery isn’t included, especially when the bag is clearly designed to be carried around slung over your shoulder.
-Mind you it’s not too large or heavy to negate an average sized person from performing such an activity.
+Mind you it’s not too large or heavy to negate an average-sized person from performing such activity.
+For another speaker with a simple design, you’ll want to read our Philips Fidelio SoundAvia AD7000W37 review.

-On the face of the Bag of Riddim are a four touch like buttons that control power, volume and Bluetooth connectivity.
+On the face of the Bag of Riddim are four touch-like buttons that control power, volume, and Bluetooth connectivity.
 They’re positioned in a circle along a plastic black ring and are joined by power and Bluetooth indicator lights.
 Powering on the Bag of Riddim is as simple as touching the power button, or so one would assume.
-Unfortunately my review unit’s power button, along with the rest of the touch buttons were about as sensitive as a concrete block, requiring me to tap them again and again to illicit a response.
+Unfortunately, my review unit’s power button, along with the rest of the touch buttons were about as sensitive as a concrete block, requiring me to tap them again and again to elicit a response.
+You may also want to check out our iHome IBN 6 Portable Waterproof Bluetooth Speaker with NFC Touch Pairing and USB Charging review for a durable speaker that you can use outdoors.

 Bass is ample, yet not overly deep, which generally speaking can cause the housing to reverberate – it doesn’t.
-The “high”, while not hiss free or the cleanest is by all account respectable.
-The sound stage of the bag is by no means equitable to that of stand alone stereo system, but given the products rather small size and portability I’m still impressed.
+The “high”, while not hiss free or the cleanest is by all accounts respectable.
+The sound stage of the bag is by no means equitable to that of a stand-alone stereo system, but given the product’s rather small size and portability, I’m still impressed.
 Moreover, it’s got enough juice and gusto that it makes it a favorable suitor in its class of speakers.
+Check out our HMDX Jam review too for a big bass Bluetooth speaker.